Twitter is stuck between a rock and a hard place in India - Local News 8

 “The shrinking space for civil society is being mirrored by censorship and anti-democratic regulatory moves to censor users from their rights to free speech,” said Thenmozhi Soundararajan, executive director at advocacy group Equality Labs.
 “It is time for the world to understand how much is at risk right now and for American companies like Twitter and Facebook to act before it’s too late.”

-Twitter, for now, appears to be standing its ground against the Indian government by keeping the accounts active.
+Twitter, for now, appears to be standing its ground against the Indian government.

-“We review every report we receive from the government as expeditiously as possible, and take appropriate action regarding such reports while making sure we hold firm to our fundamental values and commitment to protecting the public conversation,” the company spokesperson said.
-“We strongly believe that the open and free exchange of information has a positive global impact, and that the tweets must continue to flow.”
+“We will continue to advocate for the right of free expression on behalf of the people we serve.
+We are exploring options under Indian law — both for Twitter and for the accounts that have been impacted,” the company said Wednesday.
+“We remain committed to safeguarding the health of the conversation occurring on Twitter, and strongly believe that the tweets should flow.”

 But if the government chooses to make good on its threats or further escalate the situation, Twitter is left with few good options.